edcod3/AppointmentJS/README.md

 # AppointmentJS
-A calendar application build with ReactJS, NodeJS &amp; MongoDB
+A calendar application built with ReactJS, NodeJS &amp; MongoDB